-To activate the Uconnect[®] Phone, simply push the button and follow the audible prompts for directions.
-Uconnect[®] Phone sessions begin with a push of the button on the radio control head.
+To activate the Uconnect® Phone, simply press the button and follow the audible prompts for directions.
+Uconnect® Phone sessions begin with a press of the button on the radio control head.

 Cancel Command

 At any prompt, after the beep, you can say "Cancel" and you will be returned to the main menu.
 However, in a few instances the system will take you back to the previous menu.